ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 another chance.

-In Wallington Estate in Northumberland, Ranger Dan's on
+In Wallington estate in Northumberland, Ranger Dan's on

 a mission.
-He and his team are determined to encourage Pine
+He and his team are determined to encourage pine

-Martins down from Scotland through Northumberland to make
+martens down from Scotland through Northumberland to make

 these woodlands their forever home.
 How close is Dan to

-discover from the conservation success stories where After a
+discover from the conservation success stories where, after a

-the birds singing.
+can hear the birds singing.

-It's a spring morning and Dan shares how starting the day in
+ROSIE HOLDSWORTH: It's a spring morning and Dan shares how

-the woods is his happy place.
+starting the day in the woods is his happy place.

-being out on walks, climbing, swimming.
-And that led me into
+love the outdoors, being out on walks, climbing, swimming.
+And

-wanting to do a job where I could work outside, work with
+that led me into wanting to do a job where I could work outside,

 I've got a son and I'm trying to get him out as much as possible,